-The sharp-tailed grouse, Tympanuchus phasianellus, is also known as the pin-tailed grouse.
+The sharp-tailed grouse, Tympanuchus phasianel-lus, is also known as the pin-tailed grouse.
 Both sexes are grayish-brown with black and buff markings.
 White spots on the primary wing feathers and the barred pattern of the wing are distinctive features.
 The undersides of the wings are buff-white, whereas the belly and under parts of the tail are white.
 Bunchgrass areas of the foothills and benches interspersed with deciduous shrubs are the preferred habitat.
+For and benches interspersed with deciduous shrubs are the preferred habitat.
 For current bag limits, season dates and special permit requirements, see page 34.